-Day to day law enforcement services to the Steger Center are provided by the Polizia Cantonale.
-The Virginia Tech Police Department does not have a Memorandum of Understanding (MOU) with the Policia Cantonale of Ticino, since the Polizia Cantonale of Ticino investigates all crimes within their jurisdiction.
-VTPD has met with The Polizia Cantonale of Ticino and provided relevant contact information for support purposes.
-The Polizia Cantonale of Ticino has the option to notify Virginia Tech when students are involved in law violations and may submit student conduct referrals, if they deem it necessary.
-They don't currently, but it is an option for them.
+Day to day law enforcement services to the Steger Center are provided by the Cantonal police (Polizia Cantonale).
+The Virginia Tech Police Department does not maintain a Memorandum of Understanding (MOU) with the Cantonal Police, but VTPD has met with authorities from the Cantonal Police force and provided relevant contact information for support purposes.
+The Cantonal Police may notify Virginia Tech when students are involved in legal infractions and my submit student conduct referrals, if they deem it necessary.